 Reading multiple input registers is supported, but only one type (moisture or temperature) can be read at a time.
 Reading multiple registers should also only request the number of soil moisture or temperature sensor measurements that are supported by the probe.
-Attempting to read more values than are supported will return an exception code value of 02 indicating illegal data address.
+Attempting to read more values than are supported will return an exception code value of 02 indicating illegal data address (for moisture readings) or -88.8 °C for temperature sensors that are not present in the 2625-S model sensors.

 A new measurement is triggered by a read request to the input registers (either read single or read multiple).
 The first read command will initiate the start of a measurement (soil moisture or soil temperature) and will respond to the master with an ACKNOWLEDGE (05) exception response.
 Moisture measurements take approximately 200 ms per segment.
-Temperature measurements take approximately 200 ms per segment.
-Temperature measurements take approximately 200 ms per segment values with another read command.
+Temperature measurements take approximately 200 ms per sensor.
+The master should wait for this amount of time to expire before attempting to retrieve the measurement values with another read command.
 This command will return the measured values.
 It does not trigger another measurement until another read input command is received.